 Past Department Commander Arensburg, of Pennsylvania: I do not propose to take up much of your time today by any lengthy address or speech.
 There is nothing pleased me more than to be named on the Committee to convey the greetings of the Grand Army of the Republic to you, our sons.
 When Ft.
 Sumter was fired on the very next day I joined a company of men to go out to defend our country.
 I was but a boy.
-So many people had volunteered, that our state would not accept us, we were kept fooling around town and in Camps for so long a time that finally our patience was worn out and we quit and went back home and afterwards joined an independent battery of artillery.
-We didn't ask our state to accept us, we didn't ask any questions, we simply furnished our own guns and equipment and went out and I will tell you they were mighty glad to have us out there.
-I was, sir, in the Army of the Potomac. under every commander that commanded that army from Mc-Clellan to Grant, from Bull Run to Appomattox.
+So many people had volunteered, that our state would not accept us, we were kept fooling around town and in Camps for so long a time that innally our patience was worn out and we quit and went home an afterwards joined an independent battery of artillery.
+We didn't ask our state to accept us, we didn't ask any out ions, we simply furnished our own guns and equipted have us out there.
+I was, sir, in the Army of the Potomac.
+Under every commander that commanded that army from McClellan to Grant, from Bull Run to Appomattox.
 Our battery was under fire over sixty days, sixty-five or sixty-six times we were under fire, and during our term of service we traveled more than 8,000 miles.
-The great pleasure that I have in visiting you today is to say to you that my heart and soul is in the upbuilding of your organization, you Sons of Veterans.
-I origuphilding of your organized of Sons of Veterans in my home inated and organized a Camp of Sons of Veterans in my home inated and organized a Camp of Sons of Veterans in my home inated and organized a Camp of Sons of Veterans in my home inated and organized a Camp of Sons of Veterans.
-Now we have gradually growing more and more every day.
-Now we have semething like sixty or sixty-five members.
-I am not only inserted in extending it in my neighborhood, but also in other parts of the state.
-I have been instrumental in getting in some members into the Sons of Veterans.
+The great pleasure that I have in visit. more than 8,000 miles.
+The great pleasure that I have in visit ing you today is to say to you that my heart and soul is in the ing you today is to say to you that my heart and soul is in the ing you today is to say to you Sons of Veterans.
+I origuphilding of your organization, you Sons of Veterans in my home inated and organized a Camp of Sons of Veterans in my home inated and organized a Camp of Sons of Veterans in my home inated and organized a Camp of sons of Veterans.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.
+I am not only insembling like sixty or sixty-five members.